-The Operator's station is designed for operating the windrower in a cab-forward mode ("working mode"), or in an engine-forward mode ("transport mode").

-The Operator's station, which includes the seat, console, and steering column, pivots 180° so that the Operator maintains access to the windrower controls and gauges regardless of the direction of travel.
+The operator's station is designed for operating the windrower in a cab-forward mode (working mode), or in an engine-forward mode (transport mode).
+The operator station, which includes the seat, console, and steering column, pivots 180° so that the operator maintains access to the windrower controls and gauges regardless of the direction of travel.